mrazomej/AutoEncoderToolkit.jl/docs/src/encoders.md

 ## Probabilistic functions

-Given the probability-centered design of `AutoEncode.jl`, each variational encoder and decoder has an associated probabilistic function used when computing the evidence lower bound (ELBO).
+Given the probability-centered design of `AutoEncoderToolkit.jl`, each variational encoder and decoder has an associated probabilistic function used when computing the evidence lower bound (ELBO).
 The following functions are available:

 ```@docs
-AutoEncode.encoder_logposterior
+AutoEncoderToolkit.encoder_logposterior
 ```

 ```@docs
-AutoEncode.encoder_kl
+AutoEncoderToolkit.encoder_kl
 ```

 ```@docs
-AutoEncode.spherical_logprior
+AutoEncoderToolkit.spherical_logprior
 ```

 ## Defining custom encoder and decoder types

 !!! note
     We will omit all docstrings in the following examples for brevity.
-However, every struct and function in `AutoEncode.jl` is well-documented.
+However, every struct and function in `AutoEncoderToolkit.jl` is well-documented.

 Let us imagine your particular task requires a custom encoder or decoder type.
 For example, let's imagine that for a particular application, you need a decoder